Kidney Vetch at Fontmell © Neil Gibson

 Open at all timesBest time to visit

-Spring and Summer for flowers and butterflies.About the reserve
+Spring and summer for flowers and butterfliesAbout the reserve

 Orchids, moths, bugs, birds and butterflies – whatever you love to see, you will find it at Fontmell Down!

 This chalk downland site on the way to Shaftesbury is an internationally important habitat.
-The reserve has stunning views across the Blackmore Vale and supports a huge variety of plants and insects.
+The nature reserve has stunning views across the Blackmore Vale and supports a huge variety of plants and insects.
 Ancient chalk grassland is now very rare.
-In the last 70 years an estimated 80% of Britain’s chalk grassland has been lost, but here at Fontmell Down the large expanse of unspoilt grassland supports nine orchid species and the rare endemic early gentian, as well as a large number of other scarce wild flowers.
+In the last 70 years, an estimated 80% of Britain’s chalk grassland has been lost, but here at Fontmell Down the large expanse of unspoilt grassland supports nine orchid species and the rare endemic early gentian, as well as a large number of other scarce wild flowers.

 The reserve is a patchwork of grassland and scrub, which is home to 35 species of butterflies, together with rare species of bird, mammal, moth, moss and lichen!
 Skylarks can often be heard singing above your head!
 The reserve is teeming with life, just stop, look under your feet and witness the amazing world hidden away in the grasses.